 I know - such an outmoded thing anymore: Being considerate of others, right?

 For the dining room, which was next to my bedroom, my rug measures about 11 x 7.
 And for my bedroom, the rug measures about 7 x 5.
-I still have them, here in Texas, and I never fail to draw amazement from visitors when I point out their dimensions and how they fit almost like carpeting in that Manhattan apartment.
+I still have them, here in Texas, and I never fail to draw amazement from visitors when I describe how they fit almost like carpeting in that Manhattan apartment.

-Comparing my family's antique farm table and my Danish table, I now see similarities I doubt I considered back when I was browsing that furniture shop on E. 57th Street.
-For one thing, both tables feature expandability, yet have a pleasing aesthetic even in their minimal configuration.
-For example, with both leaves dropped and hanging to the side of their pedestal, my Manhattan table stood elegantly yet unobtrusively for years in our Texas home's hallway.
+Comparing my family's antique farm table and my Danish table, I now see similarities I doubt I considered back when I was browsing that furniture shop on 57th Street.
+For one thing, both tables were acquired in the Empire State.
+Secondly, both feature expandability, yet have a pleasing aesthetic in their minimal configuration.
+With both leaves dropped to the side of their pedestal, my Manhattan table stood elegantly yet unobtrusively for years in our Texas home's hallway.

-But as I pointed out at the beginning of this essay, one glaring distinction differentiates these two tables that have played important roles in my life: While I've eaten countless meals at our family's farm table, I can recall eating only one meal at my Manhattan dining table.
+But as I pointed out earlier, one glaring distinction differentiates these two tables that have played important roles in my life: While I've eaten countless meals at our family's farm table, I can recall eating only one meal at my Manhattan dining table.
 One.
-And I remember what it was: Corn flakes with canned peaches.
+And I remember what it was: Kellogg's corn flakes with canned peaches.
 For my dinner, not even breakfast.

 So where did I usually eat my apartment meals?
 In a corner of my small bedroom, on a captain's bed I'd inherited from the previous tenant (who'd moved to Europe), propped up by pillows, watching my TV.

 As I'd dine atop that bed, I'd look through my open bedroom door out onto my beautiful, glowing Danish table up against our stylish exposed brick wall, and try to talk myself into using it.
 So one time, I did.
-I remember it probably because that was the only time it happened.
+I probably remember it because it happened only once.

 I never did it again because frankly, I don't enjoy eating by myself.
 Even having that other empty chair at my official dining table seemed to reinforce a loneliness that pervaded my Gotham experience.
 I eventually learned it's a common irony for many folks living in the middle of a metropolitan area with approximately 15 million other people.
+But that's small comfort, right?
 At least it helps explain one reason I ended up in therapy!

 A couple of other single friends from my church and I decided that since we were otherwise alone in The Greatest City On Earth, we couldn't let our relationship status stand in the way of exploring some of our planet's best cuisine.
 One of my friends was originally from India, and worked as an accountant for a major cosmetics corporation.
-The other was originally from the Caribbean, and taught at a private Park Avenue prep school.
-Between the three of us, we managed to find a variety of genuine, culturally-significant, non-touristy restaurants around Manhattan most Friday evenings that filled our appetites without draining our wallets.
+The other was originally from the Caribbean, and taught at an elite Upper East Side prep school.
+Between our diverse backgrounds, we managed to find a variety of genuine, culturally-significant, non-touristy restaurants around Manhattan many Friday evenings that filled our appetites without draining our wallets.

 No comments: